readydos/AC.EMF.Visual/README.md

 ### Description

-A person moves through a room connected emitting EMF due to the electrochemical behaviour of the human brain.
+A person moves through a room wired with alternating current such as potlights and US/CA style outlets (European and Asian style outlets are also subject to this isuue).
+They emit EMF due to the electrochemical behaviour of the human brain.
 Static charge is present.

 * The Arduino measures induced EMF
 * Data streams into Unity